HERE ARE SOME BASICS

 - a person who uses the account for personal purposes only and not for business purposes

-When you open your Volt Save, you agree to the terms below.
+When you open your Volt Accounts, you agree to the terms below.

 Please read them carefully.
-They will help you get the best out of your Volt Save and the best out of us.
+They will help you get the best out of your Volt Accounts and the best out of us.
 Some words are explained at the end of these terms.

-Access to and transactions on your Volt Save are subject to separate Volt Electronic Banking terms.
+Access to and transactions on your Volt Accounts are subject to separate Volt Electronic Banking terms.
 We’ve given you a copy of these separate terms, so please read them too.

 Please keep a copy of these terms and the Volt Electronic Banking terms handy so you can refer to them, if you need to.

-These terms may change occasionally, when they do we’ll tell you about those changes.
+These terms may change occasionally and when they do we’ll tell you about those changes.
 More details in Part E.